alipala/language-tutor/README.md

 > Forked from the original [Tutor Application](https://github.com/yourusername/tutor) on March 14, 2025.

 A language learning voice conversation application with a modern UI that allows users to interact through voice.
 The application uses FastAPI for the backend and Next.js for the frontend, with WebRTC for real-time communication.
-This project is specialized for language learning and practice.
+This project is specialized for language learning and practice with robust production deployment on Railway.

 <p align="center">
   <img src="https://img.shields.io/badge/FastAPI-0.104.1-009688?style=for-the-badge&logo=fastapi" alt="FastAPI"/>